kamilwrobel43/deep-learning-from-scratch/README.md

 **Key Concepts:**
 * **Scaling:** Scaling the active neurons by `1/(1-p)` during training.
 This ensures that the expected value of the activation remains constant, removing the need to scale weights during inference.
 * **Masking:** efficient generation of the binary mask using Bernoulli distribution.

+## 🚀 Future Plans
+I plan to regularly update this repository with new implementations as I explore more advanced Deep Learning concepts.
+My goal is to gradually build a comprehensive collection of neural network primitives built from scratch.